 The graduate nursing program builds upon and expands the knowledge, values and skills of the baccalaureate prepared nurse.
-The College offers two options of advanced study leading to a Master of Science in Nursing degree.
+The College offers two options of advanced study leading to a Master of Science in Nursing degree as well as an online Nursing Education Certificate.

 In addition to specialty courses which prepare for expanded clinical roles in adult/gero health or family health, the student gains experience with research, health care policy, nursing theory, clinical problem solving/critical thinking and creativity.